How to submit your periodic benefit risk evaluation report (PBRER), previously a periodic safety update report (PSUR).

 Follow the eCTD format when submitting your PBRER and supporting documents.

-Submit your PBRER and documents on the MHRA portal using the ‘general submission form’.
+Submit your PBRER and documents using Common European Submission Platform (CESP) or on the MHRA portal using the ‘general submission form’.
 You will need to register if you haven’t already.

 Email firstname.lastname@example.org if you don’t receive a confirmation email with the reference number for your submission.